Eraclys/H3.Compression/README.md

 # H3.Compression

-Just experimenting, this is not actual used anywhere
+Just experimenting, this is not used anywhere